Hsiu-Min/SetFitQuad-Code/README.md

 # SetFitQuad
-This repository contains the annotated data and code for our paper **[Applying Sample Selection Strategies and Few-Shot Learning for Aspect Sentiment Quad Prediction]**.
+This repository contains the annotated data and code for our paper **[SetFitQuad: A Few-Shot Framework for Aspect Sentiment Quad Prediction with Sampling Strategies]**.

 ## Short Summary
 - **SetFitQuad** focuses on the **Aspect Sentiment Quad Prediction (ASQP)** task.